 The Company reviews estimated useful life and residual value of aircraft periodically based on its knowledge to determine if they are appropriate and records adjustments on an aircraft by aircraft basis as necessary.
-In the six months ended June 30, 2014 and June 30, 2013, we changed our estimates of values for such aircraft.
+In the six months ended June 30, 2014 and June 30, 2013, we changed our estimates of useful lives and residual values of certain older aircraft.
+The change in estimates is a result of the current market conditions that have negatively affected the useful lives and residual values for such aircraft.
 The effect on net income from continuing operations for the six months ended June 30, 2014 was to reduce net income by \$1.5 million, or \$0.01 basic and diluted earnings per share.